Wally Amos, founder of "Famous Amos" cookies, dies at 88: "A true original Black American hero"

 The American entrepreneur died peacefully at his home with his wife Carol by his side after a battle with dementia, Amos' children, Sarah, Michael, Gregory and Shawn, said in a statement.

-Born in Tallahassee, Florida, Amos built his brand from one bakery in Hollywood, California, in 1975 and a family recipe.
+Born in Tallahassee, Florida, Amos built his brand from one bakery in 1975 in Hollywood, California, and a family recipe.

 "Our dad inspired a generation of entrepreneurs," his children said, adding, "With his Panama hat, kazoo, and boundless optimism, Famous Amos was a great American success story, and a source of Black pride.
 It's also part of our family story for which we will forever be grateful and proud."